-Yinchuan is a city in the Ningxia region of North-Central China.
-It's easy to pass by for the more exciting urban centers of Beijing or Shanghai, but it's well worth a visit.
-There are so many things to do in Yinchuan, from discovering the fascinating history of the area to exploring its natural beauty.
-Here's a guide to the best things to do in a city that just may be China's best-kept secret.
+Yinchuan is a city in the Ningxia region of north-central China.
+There are so many things to do here, from discovering the city's fascinating history to exploring its natural beauty.
+Here's my Yinchuan travel guide highlighting the best things to do in the city that just may be China's best-kept secret.

 Yinchuan, under its former name of Xingzhou, was once the capital of the Western Xia Empire.
 In 1227, the Mongols, led by Genghis Khan, conquered the city in the first recorded event of attempted genocide.
 A small amount of Yinchuan's native Tangut population took shelter in neighboring areas, and Khan mysteriously died within the city.

 Though its past is tragic, the city now flourishes with a population of around 2 million people, and offers a wonderful mix of Chinese, Mongolian and Islamic cultures.